patrick-atgithub/joplintool/README.md

   - EXPORT A BACKUP BEFORE USE !

 optional arguments:

-  -h, --help                    show this help message and exit -checkr, --checkresource s    checks for orphanes files in resourcedir -checkd, --checkdropbox       checks for orphanes files in dropboxdir -force, --force               enables delete for checkorphanes and checkdropbox -r, --recurse                 recurses through folders and notes / shows tree
+  -checkr, --checkresources     checks for orphanes files in resourcedir -checkd, --checkdropbox       checks for orphanes files in dropboxdir -force, --force               enables delete for checkorphanes and checkdropbox -r, --recurse                 recurses through folders and notes / shows tree